parischap/effect-libs/packages/pretty-print/README.md

 You can view all available options in the [Options](https://parischap.github.io/effect-libs/pretty-print/Options.ts.html#type-interface) model.

 You could create your own `Options` instance from scratch.
 But it is usually easier to start from one of the existing instances and to overwrite the parts you want to change.
-For instance, the `singleLine` Options instance does not show any of the properties of an object's prototype.
-It is defined in the following manner:
+Most of the time, you will start from the `singleLine` Options instance which is defined in the following manner:

 ```ts
 export const singleLine = (colorSet: ColorSet.Type): Type => ({